https://www.deakin.edu.au/__data/assets/image/0018/620406/28487_master-of-politics-and-policy_hero.jpeg

 ^Recognition of prior learning into the Master of Politics and Policy may be granted to students who have successfully completed appropriate Postgraduate level studies.

-Related disciplines which may be considered include: Politics, Political Studies, Policy Studies, Government, Politics and International Studies, Political Science, Political Economy, Public Administration, History, Public Policy, International Relations.
+Examples of related discipline areas include, but not limited to Politics, Political Studies, Policy Studies, Government, Politics and International Studies, Political Science, Political Economy, Public Administration, History, Public Policy, International Relations.

 *Recognition of prior learning will also be considered on a case-by-case basis.
 Learn more below.